Kevin Cassese: Coaching career

 Cassese's coaching career began at Stony Brook University on August 31, 2004 when he was the first assistant hired by Lars Tiffany who had been appointed head coach three weeks earlier.
 He directed an extra-man offense which led the NCAA Division I with a 45.7 percent efficiency rate in his only campaign with the 10-6 Seawolves in 2005.

 Cassese was reunited with Mike Pressler upon returning to his alma mater Duke in a similar capacity on July 1, 2005.
 He replaced Joe Alberici who had accepted the head coaching position with the United States Military Academy seventeen days prior.
 He was named interim head coach on June 5, 2006, two months after Pressler resigned amidst a criminal case involving the program.
 He resumed his assistant duties 6 1/2 weeks later when John Danowski became head coach on July 21.
 The Blue Devils had a 23-5 overall record and were a 2007 NCAA Division I finalist in his two years with its coaching staff.

 Cassese was appointed as head coach at Lehigh University on July 5, 2007, succeeding Chris Wakely who had relinquished his duties a month earlier because of multiple sclerosis.
 His 136-104 overall record and .567 winning percentage in sixteen seasons with the Mountain Hawks both rank as the best in program history.
 He was a two-time Patriot League Coach of the Year in 2012 and 2021.
 His teams played in six Patriot League championship games, winning twice in 2012 and 2013 and earning a third automatic bid to the NCAA Championships in 2021.
 The Mountain Hawks were also the only team to qualify for twelve consecutive Patriot League Tournaments during the last thirteen years of Cassese's tenure at Lehigh.

 A day after the announcement of his resignation from Lehigh and the promotion of associate head coach/defensive coordinator Will Scudder as his successor, Cassese was reunited with Tiffany as associate head coach/offensive coordinator at the University of Virginia on June 20, 2023.

+On May 26, 2026, the University of Virginia announced that Cassese had been selected as Lars Tiffany's replacement for the head coach position of the Virginia Cavaliers men's lacrosse team.